Man Utd unsure if game safe to be played

 The club is concerned about infection risk and disruption to preparations.

-The team will not travel until a decision has been made with the league.
+And the team will not travel until a decision has been made with the league.

+United said they were talking to the Premier League "given cancellation of training and disruption to the squad, and with the health of players and staff the priority".

+All of Manchester United players tested negative before Saturday's 1-0 win at Norwich, but some tested positive before training on Sunday morning.